source-foundry/Hack/README.md

 ### Windows

-To simplify the installation process on Windows systems, we've created the [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) which will guide you through the installation process.
-This installer addresses a number of common rendering issues that occur with font installs/updates on the Windows platform and is the recommended approach for Windows users.
+The [Hack Windows Installer](https://github.com/source-foundry/Hack-windows-installer/releases/latest) simplifies the installation process on the Windows platform.
+The tool guides you through the installation process and addresses some common rendering issues that occur with font installs/updates on the Windows platform.
+This tool is the recommended installation approach for Windows users.

 ### Chrome/ChromeOS